WordPress Plugins

 Googlebot, Bingbot, Applebot, DuckDuckBot are protected from accidental blocking by default.
 The dropdown is disabled for them.
 To override, you flip a Settings toggle that warns “blocking Googlebot removes your site from Google Search.”

-The wizard detects Cloudflare and tells you exactly which CF settings to turn off so this plugin can take over the AI-bot layer — AI Audit, AI Labyrinth, custom WAF rules — and which to leave on (DDoS protection, managed WAF, SSL, Bot Fight Mode).
+The wizard detects Cloudflare, Bunny CDN, Fastly, KeyCDN, Sucuri, StackPath, and Akamai on your site.
+For Cloudflare it lists exactly which CF settings to turn off so this plugin can take over the AI-bot layer — AI Audit, AI Labyrinth, custom WAF rules — and which to leave on (DDoS protection, managed WAF, SSL, Bot Fight Mode).

 MCP & Abilities API activity